New 511 keV line data provides strongest sub-GeV dark matter constraints: Discussion and conclusion

-In addition, possible tests of this class of DM scenarios, by characterizing the diffuse MeV-scale $\gamma$-ray emission from the halo of the Milky Way, with proposed $\gamma$-ray telescopes such as AMEGO~\cite{mcenery2019allsky} or e-ASTROGAM~\cite{De_Angelis_2018} would provide useful background models.
-These could be used to further strengthen bounds on sub-GeV DM.
+Future data from the COSI~\citep{Siegert_2020} with improved spatial resolution would provide insights into processes and structures producing the 511 keV line in the Milky Way.
+Additionally, testing these DM scenarios by characterizing diffuse MeV-scale $\gamma$-ray emission from the Milky Way halo, using proposed $\gamma$-ray telescopes like AMEGO \citep{mcenery2019allsky} or e-ASTROGAM \citep{De_Angelis_2018}, could provide useful background models and further strengthen bounds on sub-GeV DM.